mmancip/TiledViz/TVConnections/README_Frontend.md

 It launchs the script job.

+Launch TileServer by hand on Frontend with logging : ipython3 .tiledviz/TileServer.py --debug 2>&1 |tee -a /tmp/TileServer_$(mydate)
+One can switch DEBUG to increase verbosity and control message with clients.

 Generic functions for all cases :
 "tileNum" is the number of a tile in a TileSet and "tileId" is a string for its Id given by containerId(tileNum+1).